Which reporting model for a PES monitoring committee?

 Formerly known as the Social Plan, the PSE, literally Plan de sauvegarde de l'emploi, was introduced in 2002.
 In France, labor law requires that companies with at least 50 employees who intend to lay off at least 10 employees have a PSE.

 In short, the PSE is a legal framework that aims to avoid or limit layoffs for companies facing a context of economic layoffs.
 In 2017, 365 PSE were registered by the Ministry of Labor, in 2021 it is 1050 PSE procedures have been initiated.
 Given the social and economic impact of the PSE, the law imposes the respect of a certain number of milestones in order to ensure the approval of the Plan by the regional directorate of companies, competition, consumption, work and employment.
 Official statistics indicate that less than 30% of the job protection plans were finally approved, mainly due to non-compliance with regulatory milestones and processes.
-Which reporting model should be implemented?
+What reporting model should be implemented?

 Among the different steps that must be taken in order to carry out a PSE, whether it is the result of a negotiation between the company's management and the employees' representative bodies or, on the contrary, the consequence of a unilateral decision by the management, a commission must meet at regular intervals to formalize the different points of the PSE.
 In this respect, human resources are required to draw up a follow-up document which reports on the progress and content of each committee.
 The work of the commission and in particular the various reports that will have been drawn up by HR will thus serve as a basis for drawing up the Plan's assessment, in accordance with the order established by the Ministry of Labor on April 3, 2014.